MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/messages-discovery-service.md

 ---
 title: "Messages in the discovery service (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "This article discusses the messages that are used with the discovery service DiscoveryRequest) method.
-Some supported messages are RetrieveUserIdByExternalIdRequest, RetrieveOrganizationRequest and RetrieveOrganizationsRequest." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: ""
+Some supported messages are RetrieveUserIdByExternalIdRequest, RetrieveOrganizationRequest and RetrieveOrganizationsRequest." ms.custom: ms.date: 10/31/2017 ms.reviewer: ms.service: crm-online ms.suite: ms.tgt_pltfrm: ms.topic: article
-ms.topic: "article"
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)"
+  - Dynamics 365 for Customer Engagement (online)
 helpviewer_keywords:
-  - "discovery service web service, messages in"
+  - discovery service web service, messages in
-  - "messages in the discovery service, about"
+  - messages in the discovery service, about
-  - "discovery service web service, supported messages for the Execute method"
+  - discovery service web service, supported messages for the Execute method
-  - "discovery service web service, deployment types" ms.assetid: d6ecf6b2-6d20-4d7f-8577-ef5d42637a1a
+  - discovery service web service, deployment types ms.assetid: d6ecf6b2-6d20-4d7f-8577-ef5d42637a1a
 caps.latest.revision: 32
-author: "JimDaly"
+author: JimDaly
-ms.author: "jdaly"
+ms.author: jdaly
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: